-It’s music to my ears when a kundalini yoga student tells me they want to take their practice deeper and enrol on a teacher training programme.
+It’s music to my ears when a kundalini yoga student tells me they want to take their practice deeper… and the way to take the practice deeper is to enrol on a teacher training programme.
 It’s such an epic adventure, a profound journey of transformation, and one that will open so many doors of discovery.

 Generally, Kundalini Yoga Teacher Training Level One takes a minimum of a year to complete, with one weekend a month of practice/classroom tuition and plenty of homework!
 The teacher training can be extended over two years, in case you miss some weekends in the first year.
 Some schools have compressed a few of the weekends into an ashram-experience week, but the process will generally take a year.